Preparing one of Boise's oldest churches for the

 What are the financial implications of the merger?

-Members of our finance committee have reviewed this proposal and are excited about the possibilities of what God can do in Boise through a potential merger.
+Members of both leadership teams are excited about the possibilities of what God can do in Boise through this merger.
 The Capitol City church building is paid off and has a relatively low monthly expenditure.

 What is the building like?
 Would it need renovations?

-The building was built in 1911 and is a registered historic landmark.
-It is a large, beautiful building with seating for over 500.
-It's also contains a well equipped kitchen.
+The building at 615 N. Ninth St. was built in 1910 and is a registered historic landmark.
+It is a large, beautiful building with seating for over 500 people.
 The plumbing, electric, and geothermal heating have all been updated recently.
+It also contains a well equipped kitchen.

 How will people feel about a traditional church building?